openshift/enhancements/enhancements/update/targeted-update-edge-blocking.md

 ### Cluster-version operator support for the enhanced schema

 The cluster-version operator will learn to parse [`conditionalEdges`](#enhanced-cincinnati-json-representation) into [`conditionalUpdates`](#enhanced-clusterversion-representation).
-For `conditionalUpdates` entries where each `risks` entry contains at least one recognized `matchingRules` entry, the operator will set the `Evaluating` condition to `True`.
-Otherwise the `Evaluating` condition will be set to `False`, and the `Recommended` condition can be immediately set to `False` (if there are no `matchingRules` entries at all) or `Unknown` (if there are unrecognized `matchingRules` entries).
+The `Recommended` condition can be immediately set to `Unknown` until the `matchingRules` for all the update's risks have been evaluated.
-`edges` will continue to go straight into `availableUpdates`.
 The operator will log an error if the same target is included in both `edges` and `conditionalEdges`, but will prefer the `conditionalEdges` entry in that case.

-Additionally, the operator will continually re-evaluate the blocking conditionals in `conditionalUpdates` and update `conditionalUpdates[].risks` accordingly.
+Additionally, the operator will continually re-evaluate the blocking conditionals in `conditionalUpdates` and update `conditionalUpdates[].conditions` accordingly.
 The timing of the evaluation and freshness are largely internal details, but to avoid [consuming excessive monitoring resources](#malicious-conditions) and because [the rules should be based on slowly-changing state](#clusters-moving-into-the-vulnerable-state-after-updating), the operator will handle polling with the following restrictions:

 * The cluster-version operator will cache polling results for each query, so a single query which is used in evaluating multiple risks over multiple conditional update targets will only be evaluated once per round.